typelevel/typelevel.github.com/_posts/2013-06-24-deriving-instances-1.md

 </div>

 Type classes are an incredibly useful abstraction mechanism, originally introduced in Haskell.
-If you have been using some of the {% include typelevel.html %} libraries already, you probably now how type classes and their instances are represented in Scala: as traits and implicits.
+If you have been using some of the {% include typelevel.html %} libraries already, you probably know how type classes and their instances are represented in Scala: as traits and implicits.
 In the following section, we will get started with an example type class from abstract algebra, which is implemented in *spire*.

 ### Group theory